jonathanfiss/common-raml-fragment/README.md

 ## Usage Instructions

+(optional step) Import the following [security](https://github.com/jonathanfiss/securities-raml-fragment) project to use files (experience-resourcetypes.raml, process-resourcetypes.raml and system-resourcetypes.raml), these files are not mandatory, they are to show that it is possible to customize the fragment accordingly with the layer that is using the fragment with security policies.
+If you do not import the security fragment, remove the mentioned files.
 1. Create a new RAML Fragment project in Design Centre named: "Common RAML Fragments"
 2. Add all the contents of this repository into a ZIP excluding the license and readme.md file.
 3. Go to your Design Centre Project and choose "Import", then select the ZIP.